wellcomecollection/docs/research/2019-12-16_searching_with_the_calm_api.md

     Example request/responses are here: <http://archives.wellcomelibrary.org/CalmAPI/help/example_search.htm>
     This returns an XML response that tells you how many results there are.

-    I know you can search the "Catalog", "Accessn" and "Locations" databases; there might be more I'm unaware of.
+    I know you can search the "Catalog", "Accessn", "Locations" and "Persons" databases; there might be more I'm unaware of.
+    There are lots of databases in CALM, but not all of them are populated.
+    Look in the CALM GUI for ideas of what else you can search!

     The wildcard `*` is a useful search term: it return everything.

     <details>